Amazon to cut 16,000 jobs globally in fresh round of lay-offs

 “Some of you might ask if this is the beginning of a new rhythm – where we announce broad reductions every few months.
 That’s not our plan.”

-On Tuesday, the company appeared to have prematurely alerted Amazon Web Services cloud-computing employees to layoffs planned for Wednesday morning by sending a commiseration email and team-wide meeting invitation hours early.
+The announcement came after the company appeared to have prematurely alerted Amazon Web Services cloud computing employees about lay-offs planned for Wednesday morning by sending a commiseration email and team-wide meeting invitation hours early.

-The email, signed by Colleen Aubrey, senior vice president of applied AI solutions at AWS, wrongly said that impacted employees in the U.S., Canada and Costa Rica had already been informed they lost their jobs.
+The email, sent on Tuesday and signed by Colleen Aubrey, senior vice-president of applied AI solutions at AWS, wrongly said that impacted employees in the US, Canada and Costa Rica had already been informed they lost their jobs.

 Join our commenting forum